We rely on volunteers in the following areas and we really appreciate the goodwill of volunteers and the time they provide.

 For a list of current friends groups and how to join see Friends of the park.

 We can loan volunteers equipment to aid in personal and group litter picking activities.
 This includes our rubbish bags, bag holders and litter pickers.
+Please note, we only loan equipment for use in the Preston area.

 If you would like to become a litter picking volunteer please complete the following online form: